-Safeguarding puts beneficiaries and affected persons at the centre of all we do.
+Safeguarding puts programme participants and affected persons at the centre of all we do.

 Sexual abuse

 The term 'sexual abuse' means the actual or threatened physical intrusion of a sexual nature, whether by force or under unequal or coercive conditions.